 In a sole proprietorship, the business owner has complete accountability for their business.
 Because in legal terms, you and your business are one entity.
-Entrepreneurs typically choose sole proprietorship as they first venture into entrepreneurship due to the low initial costs.
+Entrepreneurs typically choose sole proprietorship due to the low initial costs when venturing into entrepreneurship.
 But as their business grows and evolves, they eventually move on to a more solid type of business entity that protects their assets.
 Below are some sole proprietorship advantages and disadvantages.

 Less expensive type of business entity in terms of taxation and setup costs.

-As a business owner of a sole proprietorship, you'll be fully entitled to all of your business's profits.
+As a business owner of a sole proprietorship, you'll be fully entitled to all your business's profits.

 You are 100% liable for all your business debt, liabilities, and legal issues.

-In case someone files a lawsuit against your business, it will automatically be filed against you.
+If someone files a lawsuit against your business, it will be filed against your name.

-A high-risk option for businesses that want to grow and expand.
+A high-risk option for companies that want to grow and expand.

-In dividing ownership, you can use a 50%-50% model, but both parties can freely decide how to split up liabilities.
+You can use a 50%-50% model in dividing ownership, but both parties can freely decide how to split up liabilities.
 To avoid any misunderstanding and dispute, we recommend that you establish and consent to the terms and conditions in a written agreement, especially if there's family involved!
 Below we'll cover some advantages and disadvantages of a partnership.

-You get to merge different partners' experience, talent, and power into one business.
+You can merge different partners' experience, talent, and power into one business.

 Easy to establish.

-They may be subjected to fewer legal regulations than corporations.
+Partnerships may be subject to fewer legal regulations than corporations.